uilianries/imgui/About-the-IMGUI-paradigm.md

 This is in comparison with typical RMGUI ("retained-mode UI") which:

-- Often have the app/programmer to retain lots of artifacts from the UI library (e.g. create objects, maintain references).
+- Often have the app/programmer retain artifacts from the UI library (e.g. create objects, maintain references).
-- Often have the UI library retain app/programmer data in widgets, requiring synchronization mechanisms.
+- Often have the UI library retain app/programmer data in UI widgets, requiring synchronization mechanisms.

 What it doesn't stands for: